NicolasBorlet/MovieDB-Strapi/README.md

   }
 }

-//GET ONLY ONE WITH FIRST LETTER IS H query {
+## GET ONLY ONE WITH FIRST LETTER IS H
+query {
   movies(filters: {
     title: { startsWith: "H" }